 When Zeraph and Agnis arrived back on the burning field around the Behemoth, they attacked.
-They shot off powerful enchanted attacks with their swords as they rushed forward, swinging their blades side-to-side in rapid succession.
-Both even jumped back up on the Behemoth’s body, trailing their blade into the Behemoth’s skin, cutting while they ran.
+First, they shot off powerful enchanted attacks with their swords as they rushed forward, swinging their blades side-to-side in rapid succession.
+Then, both jumped back up on the Behemoth’s body, trailing their blade into the Behemoth’s skin, cutting while they ran.

 Jorge clumsily ran over, excited at the thrill of the battle.
 For a troll, he was the most brutal fighter out of them all.
-His attacks were harsh, landing every time where they were open cuts or weak points.
+His attacks were harsh, landing whenever they were open cuts or weak points.

 “Area Heal!”
-Sekka shouted, a sunlight shined down upon the injured soldiers, healing them.
-She didn’t do it just once, she went around to heal as many people as she could, giving her a new name as the Holy Dragon of Life in the battlefield.
+Sekka shouted, sunlight shining down upon the injured soldiers, healing them.
+She didn’t do it just once; she went around to heal as many people as possible, giving her a new name as the Holy Dragon of Life on the battlefield.

-Zero raced forward, he snarled as his white showed.
-Magic fire was brewing in his stomach, causing it to turn black.
-He raced up to the Behemoth’s looming head that was staring down at Zero, but couldn’t do anything.
-With a blast of Dark Fire, he splashed it against its face, burning its eyeballs black and charring the face.
+Zero raced forward; he snarled as his white showed.
+The magic fire was brewing in his stomach, causing it to turn black.
+He raced up to the Behemoth’s looming head, staring down at Zero, but couldn’t do anything.
+Then, with a blast of Dark Fire, he splashed it against its face, burning its eyeballs black and charring the face.

 With every ounce of deadly fire he could muster, he spat out until he could no more.
 The Behemoth shuddered, and with its last dying breath, it died.

-The Elven Hero, Samuel, was the last elf to hold onto the treasured legendary artifact that has been passed down by royalty.
-This Holy Mantle has a unique property of countering magic, and protecting the wielder from prying eyes.
-The Queen of the Elven Kingdom has set up a special quest to enter into the Dark Continent to retrieve her father’s equipment.
+The Elven Hero, Samuel, was the last elf to hold onto the treasured legendary artifact that had been passed down by royalty.
+This Holy Mantle has the unique property of countering magic and protecting the wielder from prying eyes.
+The Queen of the Elven Kingdom has set up an extraordinary quest to enter the Dark Continent to retrieve her father’s equipment.

 <Special Seed Shard Side Quest: Behemoth>

-Reward: One high level equipment of Elven made armor or Weapon.
+Reward: One high-level piece of equipment of Elven-made armor or Weapon.
 Increase in affinity with the residents and the Elven Queen.

-Zero smiled with a proud expression on his face, as his claws reached over and rested on his kill.
+Zero smiled proudly as his claws reached over and rested on his kill.